DarienLibrary/website_content/content/_finished/reopening/reopening.md

 <h3 style="color:#009623;"><a id="different"></a>What's Different</h3>

+* It is strongly recommended that you wear a mask, in accordance with updated guidance from the Connecticut Department of Health.
 * Masks must be worn in the Children's Library at all times and fully cover the nose and mouth.
 * Children under age 12 must remain with a caregiver at all times.
 * The Teen Lounge is open Monday-Thursday from 1 to 8 p.m., Friday from 1 to 6 p.m., and Saturday and Sunday from 1 to 5 p.m.